Protecting Yourself When Working On Sites

 Safely Use Equipment

 All power tools and other similar equipment, such as cement mixers, should be checked for any issues before use.
-The good news is that if you hire any tools from Speedy Services, all hires are checked before they are hired out again.
+The good news is that if you hire any tools from Speedy, all items are checked before they are hired out again.

 All tools also come with a user guide and safety manual which MUST be followed.
-In terms of those working on-site, they should be trained in using the tools, and have the necessary qualifications if applicable.
-Training is also available for anyone who will be specialising in certain tools, such as power saws or abrasive machines.
+In terms of those working on-site, individuals should be trained in using the tools, and have the necessary qualifications if applicable.
+Training is available from Speedy for anyone who will be specialising in certain tools, such as power saws or abrasive machines.

-The area needs to be clear when they are being used, so to not injure anybody else or put them at risk of flying debris.
+The area needs to be clear when tools are being used, so as to not injure anybody else or put them at risk of flying debris.
 And, as mentioned, PPE must always be worn when using any tools.

 Training for Working At Height

-The Health and Safety Executive (HSE) found that, in 2020/21, around a quarter of worker fatalities were from a fall from height.
-Working from height is therefore the most common way for workers to become injured when on site.
+The Health and Safety Executive (HSE) found that 51% of deaths between 2017/18 and 2021/22 were due to a fall from height.
+Working from height is therefore the most common way for workers to become injured or die when on site.

 Minimise Working Alone